harshmeel/harshmeel.github.io/_pages/about.md

   - /about.html
 ---

 🧑‍💻 I am a first-year MS student in Mechanical Engineering at Cornell University, Ithaca.
-I am studying and planning to (hopefully) specialize in Energy and Sustainability.
+I am studying and planning to (hopefully!) specialize in Energy and Sustainability.

 🎓 I did my undergrad at IIT Bombay in 2023, Majoring in Civil Engineering with a Minor in Mechanical Engineering.
 I am interested in Climate Change solutions, and my focus gravitates toward the subfields of electric mobility, energy storage, and optimizing clean energy infrastructure like vehicle charging.